16 Ways to Recognize a Psychopath

 Superficial Charm

 We’ve all seen movies starring charismatic psychopaths.
 Not only are they able to mask their twisted machinations, but psychopaths often excel in social settings.
 They’ve been pretending to be someone else for their whole life, so being a social chameleon comes naturally.
-It’s only after they’ve swept you off your feet and in to their twisted world that you’ll notice a lack of real substance.
+It’s only after they’ve swept you off your feet and into their twisted world that you’ll notice a lack of real substance.

 Lack of Realistic Long Term Goals